top of page

 Things I Was Asked about a Viking river cruise.

-After diner on the cruise there is usually some type of "fun" game that is facilitated by the cruise director.
-This could be something along the lines of a family feud, or music challenge/trivia game that usually lasts from 9-10 PM.
-After this, the on board musician will
+After dinner on the cruise, there’s usually some type of "fun" game facilitated by the cruise director.
+This could be a family feud or a music challenge/trivia game that lasts from 9 to 10 PM.
+After this, the onboard musician typically provides some entertainment, but most of the "nightlife" wraps up by 10:00 to 10:15 PM.
+The onboard bar stays open a bit later, but the ship is quiet by 11:00 PM.

-Because of the over all size of the ship, the rooms tend to be on the smaller size.
-The lower cabins (swan view) are the smallest, but provide enough space and comfort for sleeping and preparing and closing the day out.
+Because of the overall size of the ship, the rooms tend to be on the smaller side.
+The lower cabins (swan view) are the smallest, but they provide enough space and comfort for sleeping and winding down at the end of the day.

 The inside cabin was comfy and provided exactly what was needed.
 This was a place to rest and refresh for the next day's adventure.

-If a "view" is a must, you can consider the top and second floor of most ships.
-The full sliding balcony rooms offer slightly more room, but the comfort level is pretty much the same.
-The balcony rooms offer space to sit outside and watch the landscape.
-Keep in mind, most travel is done in the evening and often times, ships dock next to each other and your "view" may be hindered.
+If a "view" is a must, consider the top and second floors of most ships.
+The full sliding balcony rooms offer slightly more space, but the comfort level remains similar.
+The balcony rooms allow you to sit outside and watch the landscape.
+Just keep in mind that most travel occurs in the evening.
+Often, ships dock next to each other, which may hinder your "view."

 Your view may be obstructed while docked.
 Sometimes it is just the luck of the draw.